 Parvez, turned his head towards me.
 “No need to fear your new home.”

 I bit my lower lip.
 His words cut through me.
 “Home?
 Don’t you mean my new prison?”

 “That’s up to you.”
 He paused for a long moment.
 “I am sure you will enjoy living there.
 You will have sisters… you will learn new skills… you will become… very effective.”

-His eyes flashed and I sensed his tense arousal filling the car.
-Disgust filled my belly.
+His eyes flashed and I could sense his tense arousal filling the car.
 I didn’t understand what he meant by me becoming effective.
 The way he was staring at me and his voice—I didn’t dare ask him to explain any further.

 The car slowed down, and I shifted my eyes to the windshield.
 Endless miles of scarred terrain stared back in isolation.
 In the distance, peaks of jagged mountains formed across the horizon in an oppressing and menacing manner.
 Miles of aged military wire stretched along the worn path of the now-dirt road.
 There were no signs of life aside from the sparse shrubs that dotted the landscape.
 We were in the middle of nowhere, between Pakistan and Zahedan.
 Left and right.
 The car turned left toward Zahedan and continued forward on to my destiny… whatever that was.